bartosz347/telemetry-demo/README.md

 A simple microservice has been created for demonstration purposes.
 It has two functions: (1) calling other microservices and
 (2) simulating internal processing (using a dummy loop).
-A list of microservices that should be called by given microservice can be set in `SERVICES_TO_CALL` environmental variable (see `docker-compose.yaml`).
+A list of microservices that should be called by given microservice can be set in its `SERVICES_TO_CALL` environmental variable (see `docker-compose.yaml`).

 #### Endpoints

 The demo microservice provides the following HTTP API endpoints:

 * `/api/action` – action endpoint that calls services listed in `SERVICES_TO_CALL` variable and runs a dummy loop that simulates internal processing.
+In particular, when `SERVICES_TO_CALL` is empty, only internal processing is executed by given microservice.

-This endpoint returns `OK` after receiving a response from all called microservices or `ERROR` if at least one microservice does not respond.
+  This endpoint returns `OK` after receiving a response from all called microservices or `ERROR` if at least one microservice does not return success or at least one request times out.
-* `/api/health` – health check endpoint that just returns `OK`.
+* `/api/health` – health check endpoint that always returns `OK`.

 #### Example

-Let's assume we have the following configuration:
+Let's assume we have prepared the following configuration:

 * 3 microservices: app1 (available publicly at port `8081`), app2 and app3.
-* Variable `SERVICES_TO_CALL` for app1 is set to: `app2:8080,app3:8080`.
+* Variable `SERVICES_TO_CALL` for app1 is set to: `app2:8080, app3:8080`.
 * Value of `SERVICES_TO_CALL` for app2 and app3 is empty.

 After calling the action endpoint for app1 (http://localhost:8081/api/action), app1 will call internally both app2 and